aikynturash08-gif/Assignment1/README.md

 During this assignment, I reinforced my understanding of how classes interact through composition.
 One of the main challenges was managing the array of objects in the `Course` class and ensuring that the `addStudent` method correctly handles index placement.

 The benefits of **encapsulation** became clear when implementing the `updateGPA` and `addCredits` methods.
 By keeping fields private, I ensured that the internal state of a `Student` object can only be changed through controlled methods, preventing accidental data corruption from the `Main` class.
-This makes the code more maintainable and robust.
+This makes the code more maintainable

----

-### Как это использовать:

-1. Создай в корне своего репозитория (рядом с папкой `src`) файл с названием `README.md`.
-2. Скопируй текст выше и вставь его туда.
-3. Обязательно создай папку `docs/screenshots/` и положи туда скриншот работы своей программы под названием `output_main.png`, чтобы он отобразился в отчете.

-**Хочешь, чтобы я проверил твой метод `getTopStudent` или `countHonors`, чтобы убедиться, что они написаны без ошибок перед защитой?**